 Notable talks from the conference

 As the conference was over three days, I ended up attending a lot of different sessions that I could discuss for hours!
-So, here are my top talks:
+So, here are my top talks.

 The very first talk was a keynote session from Carrie Bishop, Chief Digital Services Officer for San Francisco, who spoke about the unsexy work of fixing the plumbing inside Local Gov.

 Carrie talked about how design is not sexy.
 We mostly deal with complicated, old legacy systems for which redesigning isn’t very attractive, but these are the systems that are most important.
-We need to embrace these old systems and have an endurance mindset as it does take a lot of time and resource to fix this old plumbing.
+We need to embrace these old systems and have an endurance mindset as it does take a lot of time and resources to fix this old plumbing.

-There was also a 90 minute workshop on public service mapping using the STEEP-V framework, something that I’ll be using at Companies House going forward in my projects.
+There was also a 90-minute workshop on public service mapping using the STEEP-V framework, something that I’ll be using at Companies House going forward in my projects.

 Another workshop I attended was Liberating Structures for Service Design, which gave us new techniques and skills on running workshops and how to effectively deliver them based on its purpose and the people attending.